waveclaw/puppet-facter_cacheable/README.md

 ```

 It is not required but encouraged to keep the name of the cache and fact
-consistent.
-Although with all Ruby programming, sanity is optional.
-Just like
+the same.
+Although with all Ruby programming sanity is optional as it
-the documentation.
+having documentation.

 YAML stored values may appear as arrays or string-indexed hashes depending on
 the version of Puppet and Facter involved.
 Unpacking those is left as an